-In this episode Ray Mears explore the Reef, another brick in the biodiversity of this country.
+In this episode Ray Mears explore the desert, another brick in the biodiversity of this country.

 I watched this documentary very nicely, is By RT Documentaries and let me tell you is very well done.